hande-qmc/hande/documentation/users_guide/hubbard.rst

     Applicable only in the momentum space formulation of the Hubbard model.

 **finite_cluster**
-    The default behaviour for Hubbard is to work on an infinite lattice contructed out of repeating the user-specified unit cell.
-If finite_cluster is specified then Hubbard will only work on the single unit cell and *not* the periodic continuation which would give us a lattice.
+    The default behaviour for hubbard.x is to work on an infinite lattice contructed out of repeating the user-specified unit cell.
+If finite_cluster is specified then hubbard.x will only work on the single unit cell and *not* the periodic continuation which would give us a lattice.

     Applicable only in the real-space formulation of the Hubbard model and Heisenberg model, otherwise the user is notified and the keyword is ignored.
 **separate_strings**
     Use separate bit strings to represent the alpha and beta spin-orbitals in a given Slater determinant.
 The default behaviour is for the alpha and beta